-Insomnia is often linked to various psychiatric conditions such as depression and anxiety disorders, which are associated with low serotonin levels.
+Insomnia is often linked to various psychiatric conditions, such as depression and anxiety disorders associated with low serotonin levels.

-So inositol may help sleep indirectly by treating any mood-related symptoms which may be disrupting sleep.
+So inositol may help sleep indirectly by treating any mood-related symptoms that may be disrupting sleep.

 However, not every insomniac also suffers from depression, anxiety, or low serotonin levels.